Find concrete contractors in Salt Lake City, UT (2026)

 Salt Lake City homeowners invest heavily in their outdoor spaces, and concrete is at the center of most projects.
 Whether you need a new driveway to handle Wasatch Front winters, a patio for entertaining during Utah’s long summer evenings, or foundation repair for a home built on SLC’s challenging clay soils, the contractor you choose determines how long the work lasts.

 We connect Salt Lake City homeowners with local concrete contractors who deliver quality results.
-The average concrete project in the SLC metro costs $3,000 to $20,000 depending on scope.
+SLC’s construction labor costs are near the national average, and the average concrete project in the metro costs $3,000 to $20,000 depending on scope.
 Get free quotes from local pros and compare before you hire.

 Concrete costs in Salt Lake City

-Concrete pricing in the Salt Lake City metro runs close to national averages.
+Salt Lake City sits in climate zone 5B (Cold, Dry) with a frost depth of 30 inches, meaning footings must extend at least 30 inches below grade.
+Construction labor costs in the SLC metro are near the national average.
 Here is what Wasatch Front homeowners typically pay.
 For a deeper look at driveway pricing, see our concrete driveway cost guide.

 What affects costs in Salt Lake City